 Any member of a team can connect their team to popular cloud services with the connectors if the team permissions allow, and all team members are notified of activities from that service.
 Connectors will continue to function even after the member who has initially setup the connector has left.
 Any team member with the permissions to add\remove can modify connectors setup by other members.

-Office 365 connectors can be used with both Microsoft Teams and Office 365 groups, making it easier for all members stay in sync and receive relevant information quickly.
+Microsoft 365 connectors can be used with both Microsoft Teams and Microsoft 365 groups, making it easier for all members stay in sync and receive relevant information quickly.
 Both Microsoft Teams and Exchange use the same connector model, which allows you to use the same connectors within both platforms.
-It is worth noting, however, that disabling connectors for the Office 365 Group that a team is dependent upon will disable the ability to create connectors for that team as well.
+It is worth noting, however, that disabling connectors for the Microsoft 365 group that a team is dependent upon will disable the ability to create connectors for that team as well.